spicata/obsidiannotes-v.2/content/Comp Sci 1.md

 repetition:
 - 3 types: while, for, repeat until
-	- while: tests from the start, which is why its called FIRST TEST. this means the condition is tested at the end of the programn
+	- while: tests from the start, which is why its called FIRST TEST. this means the condition is tested at the end of the program
 		- the program may not even run, if the condition is not even met
 	- for loop has things:
 		- FIX: amount of repetitions known by the program, e.g. for range(5)